Fully-funded PhD position in Digital Humanities at École Polytechnique Fédérale de Lausanne, Switzerland

 - Applicants should hold a master’s degree in science, engineering, the humanities or social sciences relevant to research in digital humanities.
 Candidates who have a dual background in the sciences and the humanities (e.g., a B.S. in Computer Science and a M.A. in History) or can demonstrate knowledge and interest in both domains are particularly encouraged to apply.

-- Technical expertise in (one or several of) the following fields: applied statistics; data science; programming (e.g., Python); natural language processing; machine learning; computational linguistics.
+- Technical expertise in (one or several of) the following fields: applied statistics; data science; programming (e.g., Python); natural language processing; machine learning; network analysis; computational linguistics.
 The successful candidate will further develop their skills by attending the EDDH doctoral school.